 Fast, reliable and highly consistent.
 Esteban Ocon holds the qualities of a future champion.
-With his potential truly showing in his first full season of Formula One in 2017, can he capitalise on it in 2018?
+With his potential truly showing in his first two seasons with Force India, Ocon returned to the grid in 2020 with Renault.
+He went on to take his maiden Grand Prix victory with Alpine in 2021.

 |Full Name||Esteban Ocon|